marcomarino123/magnopy/docs/source/user-guide/methods/energy-classic/index.rst

     J_{ij}^{n+} & J_{ij}^{n-} & J_{ij}^{nn} \\
   \end{pmatrix}

-By inserting the above expression for the atomic spins into de Hamiltonian, we find
+By inserting the above expression for the atomic spins into the Hamiltonian, we find

 .. math::